 Premier Companies Gifts

-Since 2020, thousands of Indiana 4‑Hers have benefitted from funds provided through the generosity of Premier Companies.
-For the Fall 2023-2024 cycle, they committed $100,000 to 4‑H projects across much of southern Indiana!
-The following is an overview of some of the most recent projects made possible by the Premier Companies grants:
+Since 2020, thousands of Indiana 4-Hers have benefitted from funds provided through the generosity of Premier Companies.
+For the 2025-2026 cycle, they have committed nearly $100,000 to 4-H projects across much of southern Indiana.
+The following is an overview of some of the most recent initiatives funded by Premier:

 Bartholomew County